 This is a sprawling city with a narrow river wandering through it, but with a good look at a map, it is easy to get your bearings.
 Centro is the downtown area and the oldest part of Santiago.
 The artistic enclave of Bellas Artes and some unexpected neighborhoods within might make you think you had stumbled into Paris or Rio; streets are busy and filled with dozens of buses.
-History is found in the Spanish Colonial buildings in the leafy Plaza de Armas and the stately Civic Quarter; the grandest European-style buildings, including the Municipal Theatre, the National Library and the Palace of Fine Arts, were built after Chile gained its independence in 1818.
+History is found in the Spanish Colonial buildings in the leafy Plaza de Armas and the stately Civic Quarter; the grandest European-style buildings include the Municipal Theater, the National Library and the Museum of Fine Arts.
 The funky Bellavista quarter and the big Metropolitan Park are just to the north of downtown, across the River Mapocho.

 Modern Santiago is growing to the east.
 That's where you will find Providencia, an area with wide streets and lovely homes; it's a popular place to stay because it is walkable and features many shops and restaurants.
 Further east, Vitacura is home to gourmet dining and to the Boulevard Alonso de Cordova, where the city's most exclusive designer shops are found.
 Posh new condominiums and lavish shopping malls are beyond in the Las Condes district.